-His work is compiled from a dialogue between him in his studio environment, stories and ideas that keep company around both his imagination and both memory and painting works that have left a significant hold on him.
-Joseph Highmore’s ‘Mr Oldham And His Guests’, Annibale Carracci’s ‘The Butcher’s Shop’, Daniel Stringer’s 1776 self-portrait are notable works that do this for Williams.
+His work is compiled from a dialogue between him in his studio environment, alongside the stories and ideas that keep the company in both his imagination and memory.
+This dialogue also references painting works that have left a significant hold on him.
+Joseph Highmore’s ‘Mr Oldham And His Guests’, Annibale Carracci’s ‘The Butcher’s Shop’, Daniel Stringer’s 1776 self-portrait are notable works that have done this for Williams.

 Writer Evelyn Waugh described his friend Anthony Powell’s fictional characters as ‘having an effect like an aquarium.’
 “One after another various specimens swim towards us; we see them clearly, then with a barely perceptible flick of fin or a tail they are off into the murk.”
-This feels like an apt analogy to the process of Williams’ paintings.
+This certainly feels like an apt analogy to the process in Williams’ painting works.

 Charles Williams studied at Maidstone College of Art and the Royal Academy Schools.
 He has been selected for juried group exhibitions including the Royal Academy Summer Exhibition, the Lynn Painter-Stainers Prize and the Threadneedle Prize.
 Charles Williams has exhibited in solo exhibitions in the UK, Netherlands and United States including ‘The Death Of Joe Skipping’, Studio 1:1, Shoreditch, London, 2019, ‘Louise Bourgeois And Other Stories’, Studio 1:1, Shoreditch, London, 2016, ‘Memento Mori’, Lilly Zeligmann Gallery, Laren, Netherlands 2015, ‘Figure & Ground,’ _SURFACE Gallery, Shoreditch, London, 2014 and ‘Short Stories’, Atrium Space, BAT, London, 2012.
 He has also exhibited in John Moore’s Painting Prize 2020 at Walker Art Gallery in Liverpool, Portrait Competition at National Portrait Gallery 2020, and Interesting Times at London Metropolitan University (with British Council) 2020.
 Williams is a founder member of the notorious Stuckist art movement.